 People in my family have always been lovers of salt.
 That grainy white stuff in the shaker on the dinner table was the star of our family meals for years; pepper was just its lonely subordinate.
 That white, crystalline solid that’s extracted from seawater and salty lakes, the stuff that’s been around since dirt, was used to flavor and season just about everything in our house.
 My own love of it hails from the days I watched my father sprinkle everything from pizza to watermelon.
 He salted every bite of his hamburger, every single fry he put in his mouth, and even his apple pie.
 I came to the conclusion that he would have salted salt.

 Growing up around so much salt made me curious about why it was so popular, and how it came to be so.
 It’s in almost everything we eat and drink, and yet we’re told it’s bad for us.
 We must cut down on salt, we’re told, maybe even cut it out of our lives entirely.
 But sodium is vital to the human body, helping us regulate our bodily fluids, and in essence, helping us survive on the planet.
 Salt is a preservative, a texture enhancer, a flavor enhancer, a nutrient source, a binder and a color enhancer, and is even an important road-maintenance substance in icy weather.
 I learned that it has 14,000 uses that span technology, economics, and even religion.
 And there I was limiting this gastronomical giant to perking up the taste of my scrambled eggs.
-Salt has a long and illustrious history and is capable of so much more!
+The history of salt is a long and illustrious one.

 Old Salt Roads